-A Collection Problem Report is an online web form which must be completed in any of the following situations (see questions below for more information on each scenario):
+Formally known as the Collection Problem Report, the Finance/Inventory Issue Form is an online web form which must be completed in any of the following situations:

 What if we have a parent/customer that has an outstanding balance?

-Making immediate contact with the parent/guardian is by far the most effective method of collecting payment.
-Please attempt to resolve the issues within your troop during the sale.
-Be sure to document the situation and all attempted contacts.
+Communicating with the parent/guardian right away is by far the most effective method of collecting payment.
+Please attempt to resolve the issues within your troop during the sale and be sure to document the situation and all attempted contacts.

-If money remains uncollected at the end of the sale, you must complete a CPR no later than November 30 for Snacks & Magazines or April 12 for the Cookie program.
-The ACH debit amount will be adjusted to leave this balance in the troop’s bank account and will short the amount owed to the council instead.
-River Valleys will then contact the parent/guardian to try and collect the debit.
-If the parent/guardian fails to communicate with council, or if the parent/guardian does not abide by a River Valleys’ payment plan, the debit will be referred to a collections agency.
+If money remains uncollected at the end of the sale, you must complete a Finance/Inventory Issue Form (formerly known as Collection Problem Report) no later than December 4, 2019, for Snacks & Magazines and by April 8, 2020 for the Cookie Program.
+The ACH debit amount will be adjusted to leave this balance in the troop’s bank account and will short the amount owed to Girl Scouts River Valleys instead.
+Girl Scouts River Valleys will then contact the parent/guardian to try and collect the debit.
+If the parent/guardian fails to communicate with Girl Scouts River Valleys, or if the parent/guardian does not abide by a Girl Scouts River Valleys’ payment plan, the debit will be referred to a collection agency.

-Troops are NOT to use troop proceeds to cover any outstanding balances.
-The troop proceeds belong to the girls and by using these funds to cover an outstanding balance; the girls lose out on their hard work.
+Troop are NOT to use troop proceeds to cover any outstanding balances.
+The troop proceeds belong to the girls and by using these funds to cover an outstanding balance, the girls lose out on their hard work.

-If the debt has not been paid by the beginning of the next program season, that girl will have restricted access to selling Snacks & Magazines and/or Cookies.
+If the debt has not been paid by the beginning of the next program season, that girl will have restricted access to selling Snacks & Magazines and/or the Girl Scout Cookie Program.

-River Valleys does not follow up with troops and/or service units on the status of CPR’s.
-Troops and/or service units can contact River Valleys if they are interested in status of CPR.
+Girl Scouts River Valleys does not follow up with troops and/or service units on the status of Finance/Inventory Issue Forms.
+Troops and/or service units can contact Girl Scouts River Valleys if they are interested in status of Finance/Inventory Issue Form.

-If a Collection Problem Report is submitted after the final ACH debit, the balance owed by the parent/customer will be returned to the troop’s bank account via ACH.
+If a Finance/Inventory Issue Form (formerly known as Collection Problem Report) is submitted after the final ACH debit, the balance owed by the parent/customer will be returned to the troop’s bank account via ACH credit.

-What if there is a returned (NSF/closed account) check deposited into the troop account?
+What if there is a returned (Non-Sufficient Funds/closed account) check deposited into the troop account?

 Do not attempt to collect repayment from the check writer.

-The check amount and bank fee (if applicable) will be refunded back to the troop’s bank account via ACH.
+The check amount and bank fee (if applicable) will be refunded back to the troop’s bank account via an ACH credit.

 Sample of Legal Copy of Returned Check